 International transcripts created in languages other than English must be submitted as literal translations prior to admission and must be mailed for evaluation to the World Education Services (WES).

 Bowling Green Station, P.O.
 Box 5087

 New York, NY 10274-5087

-AACRAO or WES will issue a Basic Statement of Comparability or a course-by-course evaluation.
-AACRAO or WES should then send these directly to Meridian University.
+WES will issue a Basic Statement of Comparability or a course-by-course evaluation.
+WES should then send these directly to Meridian University.
 All other admissions documents must be submitted in English.